By Russ Heaps

 2024 Subaru Ascent city/highway fuel economy ratings range from 19/25 mpg to 20/26 mpg, depending on trim and equipment.

-The cheapest 2024 Subaru Ascent is the undefined, with a starting sticker price of $35,740 and a Kelley Blue Book Fair Purchase Price of $33,391.
+The cheapest 2024 Subaru Ascent is the Sport Utility 4D, with a Kelley Blue Book Fair Purchase Price of $26,300.

 The 2024 Subaru Ascent is part of the 1st-generation Ascent, which our owners give an above-average reliability rating of 4.1 out of 5.